Hotsumi Ozaki: Biography

 Ozaki was born in what is now the town of Shirakawa, Gifu, and a descendant of a samurai family.
 His family relocated to Taiwan when he was a youth, and he grew up in Taipei.
-Growing up in Taiwan left Ozaki with a deep respect and affection for Chinese culture, and was very fond of the island, where he spent his childhood.
+Growing up in Taiwan left Ozaki with a deep respect and affection for Chinese culture; he was very fond of the island where he had spent his childhood.
 Ozaki's father worked for the Japanese colonial government and taught his son that as Japan was the most advanced of the Asian nations it had a special "civilizing mission" - not only in Taiwan, but in all of Asia.
 Ozaki was brought up bilingual, and had an education steeped in the classics of both Japanese and Chinese literature in order to better understand China.
 Ozaki was opposed to the crude anti-Chinese racism of the Japanese ultra-nationalists, who saw the Chinese as a people fit only to be slaves, which led him to an increasing estrangement from his country as time went on.
 He returned to Japan in 1922, and enrolled in the Legal department of Tokyo Imperial University.
-Appalled by the actions of the government in the aftermath of the 1923 Great Kantō earthquake he turned to Marxism.
-In the aftermath of the Great Kantō earthquake, members of the extreme right-wing groups began vigilante killings of ethnic Koreans and leftists, as supposedly the Koreans and left-wingers were engaging in looting, which the police did nothing to stop.
-Ozaki was greatly upset at the way that the police tolerated these killings.
+He reached a turning point in the aftermath of the 1923 Great Kantō earthquake, wherein extreme right-wing groups engaged in vigilante killings of ethnic Koreans and left-wingers with impunity, amidst rumors that these groups were looting.
+Ozaki was greatly upset at the way that the government tolerated these killings and turned to Marxism.
 He left school without graduating in 1925, after becoming involved in the activities of the Japanese Communist Party.
 In 1926, he joined the Asahi Shimbun newspaper, where he wrote articles on Soviet leaders Vladimir Lenin and Joseph Stalin.
 He was transferred to the Osaka Mainichi Shimbun the following year.

 From November 1928, Ozaki was dispatched to Shanghai in China.
 Ozaki arrived in Shanghai believing that it was Britain that had a parasitical economic relationship with China, and the Chinese nationalist movement was largely anti-British.
 It was a great shock to him to hear Chinese demonstrators shout "Expel Japan!" and "Boycott Japanese goods!".
 In Shanghai Ozaki soon made contact with members of the Chinese Communist Party, the left-wing journalist Agnes Smedley, and members of the Comintern leadership based in Shanghai.
 Smedley introduced him to Richard Sorge in 1930.
 In his newspaper articles, Ozaki showed himself very sympathetic towards Chinese nationalism and the struggle to undo the "unequal treaties".
 In 1932, Ozaki covered the First Battle of Shanghai, and was shocked to see Japanese soldiers execute Chinese POWs on the streets of Shanghai on the grounds that Chinese were mere "ants", not human beings, an event that deeply traumatized him.
 After his return to Japan, he moved back to Tokyo in 1934 where he linked up with Sorge.